Mahun10/aws-resilient-infra/README.md

+---

 ## 🔐 HTTPS (Not Implemented)

 HTTPS is not implemented in this project.

 ### Reason

-This infrastructure is designed as a **demonstration and validation environment**, and is not intended to be maintained long-term in production.
+This infrastructure is designed as a **demonstration environment** and is not intended to be maintained long-term.

-### Planned (if productionized)
+### Planned improvement

-- TLS certificates via AWS ACM
+- TLS via AWS Certificate Manager (ACM)
 - HTTPS listener on ALB
 - HTTP → HTTPS redirection

-👉 This would ensure encrypted communication between clients and the application.